hubmapconsortium/kaggle-2-segmentation/README.md

 b.
 All the required packages are listed in the requirements.txt
 4. Prediction files:
 a.
 Copy the prediction files from the k2_inf folder into the container.
 b.
-Model weights and date files are not present on github due to size constraints.
+Model weights and data files are not present on github due to size constraints.
 (Can be downloaded from *get link from Yash*)
+c.
+Model weights are in the .pb format and image data supported are: ome-tiff, tiff, png and jpeg.

 Building and running the docker container
 Steps to build the docker image: